github/training-kit/advanced/index.md

 Tree        | Preserve path and structure
 Commit      | Serve as unique historical reference

-These three data types utilize a SHA1 for unique identification and establish built-in data integrity from the commit, tree, and blog *fingerprints*.
+These three data types utilize a SHA1 for unique identification and establish built-in data integrity from the commit, tree, and blob *fingerprints*.

 #### Commitish
 Historical commit points is simple to discuss using using *commitish* rather than hexideciaml SHA1 identifies.
 This shorthand works on the command line, as well as on [GitHub](https://help.github.com/articles/comparing-commits-across-time).